Germany recommends only Biontech/Pfizer vaccine for people under 30 | Health

 Germany's vaccine advisory committee recommends people under 30 be vaccinated only with the Biontech/Pfizer COVID-19 vaccine as it showed a lower number of heart inflammations in younger people than the Moderna vaccination, it said on Wednesday.

-The committee, known as STIKO, said it also recommends pregnant women, independent of their age, be inoculated only with the Biontech/Pfizer vaccine as well.
+The committee, known as STIKO, also recommended that pregnant women, independent of their age, be inoculated only with the Biontech/Pfizer vaccine as well.
+STIKO based its recommendation on new safety data from the Paul Ehrlich Institute (PEI), Germany's authority in charge of vaccines, and new international data.

+Germany is the latest European Union country to recommend limiting use of the Moderna vaccine on younger people.
+France's public health authority https://www.reuters.com/business/healthcare-pharmaceuticals/french-health-authority-advises-against-moderna-covid-19-vaccine-under-30s-2021-11-09 this week recommended people under 30 be given Pfizer's vaccine when available instead of the Moderna jab.
+Finland, Sweden and Denmark have also limited use of the Moderna shot.

+Moderna Inc MRNA.O on Tuesday applied for European authorization of its COVID-19 vaccine in children aged 6-11 years, weeks after it delayed a similar filing with U.S. regulators.
+Earlier on Wednesday, the Robert Koch Institute public health authority reported 39,676 new COVID-19 cases in Germany, a record for the third day in a row.
+That brought the total number of confirmed coronavirus cases to 4,844,054.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)